guangleibao/showMeTheEc2/README.md

 + Writable 	`~/temp` folder exists under home directory.

-+ **CAUTION: Make sure that you don't have private key named `waypoint-<profilename>-key.pem` under home directory!!!
-Or it will be overwritten. **
+***CAUTION: Make sure that you don't have private key named `waypoint-<profilename>-key.pem` under home directory!!!
+Or it will be overwritten.***

 ## Scripts
 + **waypointStartAws.sh**
-	- Spin up a new EC2 Linux instance without any preparation.
+	- Spin up a new Amazon Linux EC2 instance without any preparation.
 And it's SSHable.
 	- The script will:
 		* Check or create an ec2 key pair.
 		* Check or create security group